The Telltale Signs of Fall in Oregon

 Today, as I head to my office with the windshield defroster on high, I park near a tree glistening with bright yellow, red and orange leaves.
 As I step out into the cold autumnal morning air, I probe in my pocket for my office keys and instead feel a half dozen rifle rounds from my quick morning hunt before work.
 I laugh – it’s that magical time of year for the sportsman: FALL!

-The 2018 Hunting Season in Oregon has started off successfully.
 Marketing some of Oregon’s very best big game ranches has its benefits: I get to see some of the biggest animals taken each year, and often get to hear the riveting stories that go along with the hunts.
-There have been some real trophies taken already.
+Each year, there continues to have been some real trophies taken.

 We got a big surprise from the Debaca Ranch in Prineville… A monster double drop tine, 30-inch mule deer buck.
 This toad has been hanging around for a while, a little too smart for us, but he’s now going to make an outstanding mount with many stories to follow.
 Powell Butte has a long history of producing some great mule deer, too.
 Here’s a dandy four-point muley, taken By Hunter Hicks’s better half, Morgan.
 This great buck was found on the currently listed A/L Ranch.

 Our Oregon Hunting Ranch inventory is outstanding and there has never been a better time to see what we have to offer!

 By Jim Vidamour, Fay Ranches Principal Broker, Licensed in New Mexico and Colorado It is hard to deny that the recent pandemic has accelerated a trend that began a few years ago.
 The desire to own a refuge away from urban population density has intensified and is readily apparent in the sharp increase in ranch […]